ahogue1/RoR-coding-challenge/README.md

 * I had to remove Turbolinks because it was preventing page loading and changing tables styles - TurboLinks compatibility would be ideal for the fastest loading.

-* The % accepted only goes until the last input Advisement, it would be ideal to have it aggregate after each new Advisement is created and for that to be put into an ActiveSupport Concern
+* The month of January is hard coded, it would be better to be able to select a month to view, but for the purpose of this demonstration I kept all data in the month of January 2019

 * I was very tempted to have the page play the GOT theme when BannerPerson#index loads.
-I resisted for the sake of my sanity, but I think if ever a page should play a song upon load; it's this one.
+I resisted for the sake of my sanity, but I think if ever a page should play a song upon load, it's this one.